PrismsVR/JrDevOpsAssignment/README.md

 Consider what options a client or QA engineer would want available to them when building and how they would want to use the build pipeline.

+Consider what CICD best practices you might be able to implement in your remaining time.

-Feel free to create new scripts and workflows.
+Feel free to create new scripts and workflows, and modify the repository as you see fit.
+The only things you can't change are that you must use the unmodified `build.sh` and `upload.sh` in the `cli` directory.
 </details>